agriculture-vlab/agriculture-vlab/docs/design/processing/index.md

 -   Parse the Workflow definition and extract the tasks to be executed,

 -   Handle the parameters to be used in each processing component (mapped to a task),

 -   Upon reception of a new workflow execution request, creates a new execution job in the database and its execution tasks, corresponding to the workflow components,

 -   Determines the tasks to be executed at a given moment of time and submit them to the corresponding executor,

 -   Monitors the execution statuses of the tasks in order to decide the next actions to be performed,

 -   Manages the job operations requests like pause, cancel or resume,

 -   Marks the jobs executions as finished or failed, according to the task execution results.

 The component comprises several constituents:

 #### Orchestrator

 This is the component that performs the functionalities above.
-It uses the ExecutionsManager that will undertake the tasks executions, according to the mode in which the platform is configured.
+It uses the ExecutionsManager that undertakes the tasks executions, according to the mode in which the platform is configured.
 In this architecture, the Orchestrator is in charge with the workflow steps extraction and decide the next steps to be executed from the workflow while the executor is in charge with the effective execution and monitoring the execution statuses of the current executing tasks.

 #### ExecutionsManager

-The ExecutionsManager is in charge with executions of the tasks that the Orchestrator needs to perform during a workflow execution.
+The ExecutionsManager is in charge of executions of the tasks that the Orchestrator needs to perform during a workflow execution.
 It implements the following functions:

 -   Prepares the parameters of the execution via an ExecutionAdapter and will send the new task command line to be executed to the Cluster Manager,

 -   Determines the node where the execution should be performed depending on the nodes configured for the executed processing component (or creates a new one),

 -   Monitors and eventually receives notifications about the changes in the execution status of the current executing tasks (task pending for start, running, finished, cancelled) and saves them into the database,

 -   Monitors and eventually receives the logs generated by the processing component (progress messages or error messages) and saves them in the database for the current task.
 In this manner, the AVL GUI will have the possibility to display to the user the task messages in near-real-time or at the end of the execution,

 -   Can request to the ExecutionsManager to cancel, pause or resume the execution of a task,

 -   Upon the finalization of the execution of a task, the ExecutionsManager is also in charge to insert into the database the metadata of the resulted output products (if they were configured in such manner).

-Upon the execution of a task, the ExecutionsManager will perform the following operations:
+Upon the execution of a task, the ExecutionsManager performs the following
+operations:

--   Before starting the execution, the ExecutionsManager will create the command line to be executed for the processing component considering the descriptor of the processing component and the provided parameters values to be used for execution.
+-   Before starting the execution, the ExecutionsManager creates the command line to be executed for the processing component considering the descriptor of the processing component and the provided parameters values to be used for execution.
 Some of the values are provided by the orchestrator that determined the outputs (if it is the case) of the previous task(s) to be used as inputs for the current execution.

 -   The ExecutionsManager then checks, in the case of a distributed configuration, the load and the limitations set for the nodes where the component needs to be executed and filters, if necessary, the machines where to execute the task along with the memory or CPU limitations,

 -   Once a task is submitted for execution, the ExecutionsManager marks the task in the database as SUBMITTED.
 After tasks submission, the ExecutionsManager will be in charge to monitor the status of the currently executing jobs and to notify the Orchestrator about the changes in the execution state of a certain task.
 The monitoring operation is performed by requesting periodically to the Cluster Manager information about the job statuses.
 The DRMAA specifications also provide the possibility to receive callback notification about Cluster Manager job execution state changes but this depends on the DRMAA implementation for that specific Cluster Manager (for example, changing the cluster manager from Torque to Slurm might show that the callback notifications are not supported by the DRMAA implementation for Slurm).
 The changes detected by the ExecutionsManager in the state of an executing task (if the execution was started if it is still in the pending state of if it finished) are marked in the database as events that can be read by the Orchestrator but also that can be read by the IHM in order to present the current execution state of the tasks.

 -   During the execution of a task, it is necessary to also extract the log messages (progress, debug, errors etc.) of the processing component execution.
 The ExecutionsManager will be also in charge to retrieve periodically the log messages of the execution tasks that are currently in the RUNNING state.
 This will be also performed by polling, using the API of the Cluster Manager for getting the messages (for example, qpeek, in case of Torque) that are displayed in real time to the user, in the IHM.
     At the end of the execution of a task, the ExecutionsManager will retrieve, if necessary, the full log file and will make it available to the user.

 #### Executor

+The Executor component is used to execute the tasks command lines via the DRMAA interface.
+It provides the API for:

+-   Start the execution of the processing components using the specified command line,

+-   Stop/suspend or resume the execution of the processing components,

+-   Provide information about the progress of the execution and logs,

+-   Specific functions from DRMAA specifications,

+-   Custom functions demanded by the AVL platform (listeners, initialization functions etc.).

+Although there are several implementations already available in the TAO framework, AVL will use one of the following two implementations:

+-   A process executor using SSH,

+-   A Kubernetes executor.

 The Executor component is used to execute the tasks command lines via the DRMAA interface.
 It provides the API for: